Five ways to teach your kids good financial habits

 - Teach them how to budget and set goals.
 Use everyday activities like grocery shopping and going to the ATM to teach your kids about budgeting and give them the opportunity to ask questions about what they can and can’t choose to buy.
 As they get older, allow them to spend their own money on non-essentials and expensive items that don’t fit your budget.
 Talk to them about smart shopping techniques, differentiating between wants and needs, comparing prices and watching for sales.
 Helping learn to delay their desire for instant gratification for a “long-term” reward will enable them to develop budgeting skills and save up for special items that they really want in the future.

 - Set up saving accounts.
 Investing in your kids’ future is doubly important.
 Doing this not only means they’ll have more opportunities as they grow older, but it’s also a great opportunity to teach them about saving for the future and to explain the benefits of compound interest overtime.
-In addition to opening a 529 plan for them as soon as possible, you can also open a Roth IRA.
-Make sure you involve your kids in each step of the process: show them how to open the account, how to move money into it, and how to pick investments and why.
+When you open an account make sure you involve your kids in each step of the process.
 Then, each month go over their statement and explain how to read it.
 The monthly fluctuations in the account are great examples of how savings grow.
 Add some math into the equation to show them how much that $2,000 could be worth when they’re 60 with the power of compounding.

 Talk about good habits